Explore the Priory

-Discover the most complete surviving Carthusian monastery in Britain.
+Visit Mount Grace Priory, House and Gardens, and discover the best-preserved of the few English Carthusian monasteries.
 Founded in the late 14th century, you can still see remains of all the priory buildings today.

 Take a walk around the typically small church with its striking surviving tower, explore the great cloister and don't miss the reconstructed monk's cell.

-Wander the rooms, hallways and attics of the Arts and Crafts manor house.
+Wander the rooms, hallways and attics of the Arts and Crafts manor house at Mount Grace.
 Enjoy eclectic interiors where William Morris' designs complement original medieval and restored 17th century features.
 Stop by the drawing room to see an original William Morris carpet.

 The manor house building was originally the priory guest house.
 It was converted into a home in the 17th century and then extended and refurbished in the Arts and Crafts style at the end of the 19th century by Sir Lowthian Bell.

-Head to the first floor to delve into the history of Mount Grace, from the medieval monks through to the Bell family.
+Head to the first floor to delve into the history of Mount Grace in the museum, from the medieval monks through to the Bell family.

-Explore 13 acres of newly rejuvenated Arts and Crafts gardens.
+Explore 13 acres of rejuvenated Arts and Crafts gardens at Mount Grace.
 Roam the room-like spaces of the terraces and dell garden, with borders redesigned by award winning gardener Chris Beardshaw.

 Discover year-round seasonal spectacles with bluebells in spring, the scent of eglantyne roses filling the air in summer, the bright red of the Japanese Acers in autumn, and snowdrops in winter.
 Pick up a seasonal leaflet from admissions for more highlights.